Online Course: Developing Exhibitions: Design (Winter 2022)

 Who Should Take This Course

 This course is a beginning level course designed for professional staff and volunteers of historical organizations and libraries who have little to no experience with exhibit development and design.
-Developing Exhibitions: Planning is a prerequisite for this course.
-Students must have previously completed and passed Developing Exhibitions: Planning before taking Developing Exhibitions: Design.
+Developing Exhibitions: Planning is no longer a prerequisite for this course, though may prove useful in preparation.

 Click here for instructions on how to register yourself or another user for this event.